Carreau/ipython-wiki/Dev:-GitHub-workflow.md

     - Closed because we won't fix it
     - When an issue is closed with **noaction**, it means that the issue will not be fixed, or it was not an issue at all.
 * When closing an issue, it should always have one of these two milestones:
-    - **next release** because the Issue has been addressed
+    - **next release** because the issue has been addressed
-    - **noaction** because the Issue *will not* be addressed, or it is a duplicate/non-issue.
+    - **noaction** because the issue *will not* be addressed, or it is a duplicate/non-issue.

 In general: When in doubt, mark with **next release**.
 We can always push back when we have more specific plans for a given release.

 ## Labels and issues

-Issues should always be labeled once they are confirmed (not necessary for issues that are still being clarified, or may be duplicates or not Issues at all).
+Issues should always be labeled once they are confirmed (not necessary for issues that are still being clarified, or may be duplicates or not issues at all).

 Some significant labels: